 Although the condition is not fully understood by medical scientists, it is believed that increased pressure and tissue injury lead to damage of the interdigital nerve.
 Over time, the condition worsens and can lead to severe pain.

-If you have experienced the symptoms of Morton’s Neuroma, it’s essential that you visit a foot doctor Boynton beach for a complete diagnosis.
+If you have experienced the symptoms of Morton’s neuroma, it’s essential that you see a podiatrist in Boynton Beach for a complete diagnosis.
 There are various techniques that can be used to diagnose the condition.
 Physical examination, review of your medical history, and even MRI (Magnetic Resonance Imaging) and ultrasound may be used.

 The Foot, Ankle & Leg Vein Center is a specialist medical practice where you can have your foot pain diagnosed and treated.
 Don’t ignore your symptoms.
 Contact us today to schedule a consultation.